souravOD/Qodo-pr-agent/docs/docs/usage-guide/qodo_merge_models.md

-The default models used by Qodo Merge 💎 (October 2025) are a combination of GPT-5, Haiku-4.5, and Gemini 2.5 Pro.
+The default models used by Qodo Merge dY'Z (October 2025) are a combination of OpenAI GPT-5.1 (primary), OpenAI GPT-5 (fallback), Haiku-4.5, and Gemini 2.5 Pro.

 ### Selecting a Specific Model

 Users can configure Qodo Merge to use only a specific model by editing the [configuration](https://qodo-merge-docs.qodo.ai/usage-guide/configuration_options/) file.
 The models supported by Qodo Merge are:

+- `openai/gpt-5.1`
-- `gpt-5`
+- `openai/gpt-5`
 - `claude-haiku-4.5`
 - `gemini-2.5-pro`
 - `o4-mini`